MichaelGTZ/WhatsTheWait2/README.md

 * Add highest and lowest traffic days/times for each location.
 * Implement a rewards system similar to Opentable to promote trying new restaurants as well as earning rewards for repeat customers.
 * Allow check splitting within the app via Splitwise API (or similar)
-* Allow users to invite other users to their reservation and have them RSVP
+* Allow users to invite other users to their reservation and have them RSVP.
+This requires a friends list system.
+* Display how many favorites each restaurant has by all users on the platform
+* After eating at a restaurant, allow users to rate on a 1-5 star basis and show that for each restaurant
+* Let users save their favorite meals for each restaurant they visit

 ### 2. Screen Archetypes

+* Log In Screen
+* Sign Up Screen
+* Home Feed
+    * Search bar
+* Favorites Feed
+* Restaurant Detaied View
+    * Current traffic inside of restaurant
+    * Estimated wait times
+    * Menu
+* Make Reservation
+    * Dine in
+        * Menu viewing
+        * Order placing (if <= x minutes till seated)
+        * Count down till seated
+    * Take out
+        * Menu viewing and immediate order placing
+        * Count down till food ready for pickup
+* Profile
+    * Log out
+    * Reset password

+### 3. Navigation

+**Tab Navigation** (Tab to Screen)

+* Home Feed
+* Favorite Restaurants
+* My Reservations
+* My Profile

+**Flow Navigation** (Screen to Screen)

 * Home Screen showing Login
     * Links to Account Sign up
-* Home Screen (after authentication) Map view or list view of nearby restaurants (or both)
+* Home Screen (after authentication) List view of nearby restaurants (Map later)
     * Click on any restaurant for more information on it and to book
     * Filter by food type, closing soon, etc.
     * Search bar at the top
     * Bottom nav bar showing current home screen, favorites tab, my future reservations, and my account.
-* Favorites tab (Maps or list view)
+* Favorites tab (List view first)
     * List view of your favorite restaurants and some basic info about them
         * Click on it to go the same detailed view from the home screen
 * My Reservations